10 Health Benefits Of Neem Leaves, How To Use, & Side Effects

 Neem and its components are widely utilized in Ayurveda and Asian traditional medicine.
 The active compounds in this herb show a promising effect as a general antiseptic and may also help manage symptoms of inflammatory and bacterial conditions.
 Check out the infographic below to understand how neem may help you stay healthy.

 Neem leaves have been used as an effective remedy for treating many ailments.
 They contain flavonoids and antioxidants that exhibit several anti-inflammatory, anti-cancer, and anti-diabetic properties.
-Neem leaves may help manage diabetes, protect the liver, promote dental health, and fight against acne-causing bacteria.
+The benefits of neem leaves include managing diabetes, protecting the liver, promoting dental health, and fighting against acne-causing bacteria.
 However, these leaves or their extracts are not recommended to be used for a long time.
 Also, there is insufficient information about the safety of neem products for pregnant and lactating women, and children.
 Hence, consult your doctor before using the leaves.

 Frequently Asked Questions